-In close partnership with the Government of Nepal National Unit for the Coordination of Refugee Affairs (NUCRA) within the Ministry of Home Affairs and other key line ministries, provincial and local authorities, development partners, donors, private sector, NGOs and civil society at large, UNHCR supports Nepal in protecting and assisting refugees.
-UNHCR works closely with the UNCT in reaching the SDG by 2030 and in the inclusion of refugees to "leave no one behind".
+In close partnership with the Government of Nepal's National Unit for the Coordination of Refugee Affairs (NUCRA) within the Ministry of Home Affairs and other key line ministries, provincial and local authorities, development partners, donors, private sector, NGOs and civil society at large, UNHCR supports Nepal in protecting and assisting refugees.
+UNHCR works closely with the United Nations Country Team in Nepal (UNCT) in reaching Sustainable Development Goal targets by 2030 to ensure "leave no one behind" in Nepal includes refugees.
 Key civil society partners are among others the Association of Medical Doctors of Asia (AMDA), CARITAS Nepal, Forum for Women, Law and Development (FWLD), Lutheran World Federation (LWF), Snow Lion Foundation (SLF), TPO Nepal, WOREC Nepal and the Nepal Bar Association etc.